1. Home

 Table of contents

-You've found a home you love, but now you've got to get it checked out.
-The best way to do that is with a survey.
+You've found a property you love, but you want to make sure you’re making the right choice.
+The best way to do that is with a house survey.

-It’s also worth remembering that different firms charge different amounts, so it’s advisable to shop around to find a RICS Building Surveyor for the best deal.
-Get quotes from up to five RICS registered Surveyors.
+It’s also worth remembering that different property surveyor firms charge different amounts, so it’s advisable to shop around to find a RICS Building Surveyor for the best deal.

 • A visual inspection of all major indoor features including ceilings, walls, roofs and bathrooms, and all permanent outbuildings and outdoor features.